Neha/css3-demos/README.md

-# :computer: CSS3 New Features Code Demos & more.
+# :computer: CSS3 New Features Code Demos & more...

 This repo is dedicated to all the new CSS features releasing in the CSS.
 This is WIP repo and less jazzy UI (I know it should be jazzy , as we are talking about CSS).